Privacy Policy

 If you request deletion of your account, we will:

-- Immediately revoke your HMRC OAuth tokens and disconnect FlowForm from your HMRC account.
+- Immediately revoke your HMRC OAuth tokens and disconnect TaxBridge from your HMRC account.

 - Delete your account information, contact details, and preferences within 30 days.